Abandoned Cart Email (Architect)

 “Header from” address / "friendly from" address

-When the recipient replies to a message, the reply is generally sent to the envelope from the address and is contained in the from field of an email.
+When the recipient replies to a message, the reply is generally sent to the envelope from the address and appears in the From field of the email.

 IP and Domain Reputation

 Your sending reputation is how ISPs identify you as a legitimate sender.
-Every time you send an email campaign, ISPs collect valuable data that says whether or not you follow proper sending practices.
-There are two types of email reputation: IP reputation and domain reputation.
+Every time you send an email campaign, ISPs collect valuable data indicating whether you follow proper sending practices.
+There are two types of email reputation: IP and domain.
 Read more about Email Sender Reputation Fundamentals.

 IP Warmup

 Warming up your IP involves ramping up email volume over a specified period.
-With your IP, you should ramp up your sending over time instead of simultaneously sending a blast of messages.
+With your IP, you should ramp up your sending over time rather than simultaneously sending a burst of messages.
 Read more about Email Warm-Up.

 ISP

 Any corporation or entity receiving email.
-Please note that only the major email providers are capable of implementing technology to filter your email, provide FBL reports, etc.
+Please note that only major email providers can implement the technology to filter your email, provide FBL reports, etc.

 JMRP

-Hotmail offers a feedback loop called JMRP (Junk Mail Reporting Partner Program).
+Hotmail offers a feedback loop called the Junk Mail Reporting Partner (JMRP) Program.
 Like other feedback loops, Hotmail expects receivers to process any transaction sent via the feedback loop as an immediate unsubscribe from the sender's list.

 Journeys (Architect)